 3. Add tomatoes with their juices and scrape the bottom of the pan as you stir to combine.

-4. Add broth, thyme and parmesan rind and increase heat to high.
+4. Add broth, thyme and parmesan rind (if using) and increase heat to high.
 Heat until boiling and reduce to medium.

-5. Add kielbasa, beans and kale and simmer until kale is tender, about five minutes.
+5. Add cooked kielbasa, beans and kale and simmer until kale is tender, about five minutes.
 Remove parmesan rind and thyme stems.
-Serve, topped with cheese.
+Serve, topped with additional cheese.